microtrain/bootcamp/07-JavaScript/06-Game.md

 ```

-[</> code] Launch a new spawn every 400ms and move all spawns in a loop
+[</> code]() Launch a new spawn every 400ms and move all spawns in a loop

+1. Initialize an Object of spawns.
+1. Initialize a variable for launching spawns.
+1. Create a new enemy spawn every 400 ms.
+1. Use psuedo-random strings to name the new spawns.
+1. Add the new spawn to the Object of spawns.
+1. Move all spawns.
+  1. Loop through the Object of spawns and move each one individually.
+    * This will look a lot like movePlayer()
+  1. Only move the spawn, if the spawn has not moved off of the screen.
+  1. Delete the spawn from the Object of spawns if that spawn has moved off of the screen.
+1. Add ```moveSpawns()``` to the animation frame.

 ```js
 var game = (function(){